 To review your home’s trouble spots, it’s a good idea to have a friend or family member provide input, as you may be unaware of potential hazards another person could see.
 Better yet, ask a trained occupational or physical therapist to visit your home to assess the environment.
 Your healthcare provider may be able to recommend someone.

 1. Start by looking down

 As you age, it’s harder to recover from sprains and broken bones, so it’s important to reduce tripping hazards to prevent falls in the first place.
 Remove these potential dangers:

-- Cords — move them behind furniture or tape to the floor
+- cords — move them behind furniture or tape them to the floor

 2. Increase bath safety

 Bathing is a challenging activity for people with mobility or balance issues.
 While you could remodel your entire bathroom, there are smaller changes you can implement to reduce hazards.
 These include:

 - using non-slip mats or strips for your floor, shower, or tub

 - installing safety grab bars in and around your tub

 - using a shower or tub seat and handheld nozzle for bathing